Login

 views

-Calculate the bond length between two carbon atoms in a molecule of ethene, given that the distance between the nuclei of the carbon atoms is 1.33 angstroms and the bond angle between the carbon atoms is 120 degrees.
+What is the bond length between two carbon atoms in a methane molecule (CH4) given that the distance between any two hydrogen atoms bonded to adjacent carbon atoms is 0.1095 nm?

 asked